 - Whether we feel floating, balanced, or “through the top” into the support core.

-These notes do not decide the final rating.
-They tell us how the mattress might behave under longer loads and other tests.
+These notes do not decide the rating on their own.
+They help us predict how the mattress may behave under longer loads and overnight testing.

-Dr. Walker reminds us that medium-firm profiles often deliver the best tradeoff between comfort and alignment for many people with back pain.
-When a mattress lands far outside that range, we pay closer attention to who might still like it.
+Dr. Walker reminds us that medium-firm profiles often strike a good balance between comfort and alignment for many people with back pain.
+When a mattress falls far outside that range, we look more closely at who it may or may not suit.

 Step Four: Support and Spinal Alignment Testing